Driver Routing and Scheduling with Synchronization Constraints: Methodology

 \subsection{Destructive-Bound-Enhanced Matheuristic}

-Due to the inherent complexity of the \gls{DRSPMS}, the basic MIP implementation is not tractable for real-world instances.
+Due to the inherent complexity of the \gls{DRSPMS}, the basic \gls{MIP} implementation is not tractable for real-world instances.
+Preliminary experiments showed that commercial \gls{MIP} solvers are able to solve small instances but fail to find feasible solutions for real-world-sized instances even after hours of computations.
 Accordingly, motivated by our real-world application, we aim at developing a solution approach that is readily applicable in practice.
 This approach must provide feasible high-quality solutions within a reasonable amount of computational time.
 In fact, as saving a single driver may lead to significant cost reductions, we aim to find optimal solutions.
-Contrary to state-of-the-art approaches that utilize branch-cut-and-price algorithms for routing problems, we propose a hybrid optimization algorithm combining the strengths of mathematical programming and heuristic techniques.
-We further enrich this matheuristic with a destructive improvement phase to obtain a tight lower bound.
+While branch-and-price approaches are state-of-the-art for routing problems, the presence of synchronization requirements causes considerable difficulties with labeling algorithms commonly used in branch-and-price to solve the pricing problem \citep[cf.][]{Drexl2012}.
+Alternative branch-and-price methods that are tailored to solving such a pricing problem solve only relatively small instances to optimality \citep[cf.][]{TilkDrexlEtAl2019}.
+Synchronization constraints also lead to difficulties with classical improvement heuristics that assume independence of routes \citep[cf.][]{Drexl2012}.
+Thus, it remains an open question which methods are most effective for solving routing problems with synchronization constraints.
+Accordingly, a large variety of different solution methods often tailored to the specific problem at hand exists.
+To satisfy the requirements from the real-world application of the \gls{DRSPMS}, we propose a matheuristic that provides feasible solutions quickly through its heuristic components while still converging to provably optimal solutions.
+To speed up convergence, we further enrich our matheuristic with a destructive improvement phase.
+Following recent performance improvements of mathematical programming solvers, matheuristics have become increasingly popular for various problems and application areas.
+For other works that apply similar concepts, we refer the interested reader to, e.g., \cite{LarrainCoelhoEtAl2017, LamVanHentenryckEtAl2020}, and \cite{YinDArianoEtAl2021}.

 Algorithm \ref{alg:framework} outlines the general structure of our \glsfirst{DBMH}.
 First, we use a construction heuristic to generate a feasible start solution.
 We further improve this solution by applying a local search procedure.